A formula to evaluate type A webs and link polynomials: Evaluation of link polynomials

 which we compare to the trivial web with residue sequence $(2^{(2)},3^{(2)},4^{(2)},5^{(2)},1^{(2)},2^{(2)},3^{(2)},4^{(2)})$.
 Using the main formula from \autoref{T:EvaluationMain} we get

 which is the expected result up to a power of $\qpar$.
 (The precise power depends on the conventions one wants to compare the above to.) \end{Example}

 \begin{Theorem} The Laurent polynomial $\lformula[L_{\vec{c}}]$ is well-defined, {\ie} it is an invariant of $L_{\vec{c}}$ and independent of all choices involved.
-Moreover, up to an overall power of $\qpar^{1/n}$, this invariant agrees with the Reshetikhin--Turaev exterior colored $\gln$ link invariant. \end{Theorem}
+Moreover, up to potentially adjusting conventions, this invariant agrees with the Reshetikhin--Turaev exterior colored $\gln$ link invariant. \end{Theorem}